Liquid Markup

 # Filters

-Output markup can take filters, which modify the result of the output statement.
-You can invoke filters by following the output statement's main expression with:
+Output markup can accept filters that modify the result of the output statement.
+You can invoke filters by following the main expression of the output statement with:

 |